sirn-se/phrity-net-uri/docs/Uri.md

 ### Scheme

-This library is not restricted to certain schemas, but allow all schemas in correct format.
+This library is not restricted to certain schemes, but allow all schemes in correct format.

 ```php
 $uri = new Uri('my-own-scheme:');